Knox Mine disaster: Aftermath and legacy

 In the months after the hole in the riverbed was plugged, the mine was made safe for entry by sealing the breach.
 First a cofferdam was built around it in the Susquehanna; then water was pumped out from inside the cofferdam to expose the riverbed; and loam and clay were dumped over the breach.
 When it was safe to enter the mine, a workforce reinforced the spot with iron bars, built wooden bulkheads, and poured concrete into the prepared area through boreholes that had been drilled in the riverbed.
 Finally the cofferdam was removed, allowing the Susquehanna to take its course.

 Seven people were indicted on charges of involuntary manslaughter as a result of the disaster, including Robert Dougherty and Louis Fabrizio, owners of the Knox Coal Company; August J. Lippi, president of District 1 of the United Mine Workers; the superintendent and an assistant foreman; and two engineers from the Pennsylvania Coal Company.
 Although some were convicted, the convictions were reversed on appeal.

 Twelve persons and three companies were convicted for giving or accepting bribes, or violations of the Taft-Hartley labor law, or tax evasion.
 These included Dougherty, Fabrizio, Lippi, and two union officials, who served jail time.
 During the course of his trials, Lippi was found to be secretly a co-owner of the Knox Coal Company, in violation of Taft-Hartley labor law.
 After the disaster, the widows of the twelve victims did not receive death benefit payments from the Anthracite Health and Welfare Fund for more than four years.

 Within months of the Knox mine disaster, large companies including the Pennsylvania Coal Company, from which the River Slope Mine had been leased, started withdrawing from the anthracite business.
-By the 1970's no underground mines were extracting anthracite from the northern field.
+By the 1970s no underground mines were extracting anthracite from the northern field.
 Anthracite production nationally had been in decline since 1917, with only a small rebound during World War II.